 What Is Alexandre Ribeiro Most Famous For?

-Aside from his BJJ sophisticated game, which includes excellent guard passing and protection skills, Xande is well known for his wrestling skills.
+Aside from his sophisticated BJJ game, which includes excellent guard passing and retention skills, Xande is well known for his wrestling skills.
 He is the only fighter in history who, except on four occasions, never allowed his opponents to get past his guard during his entire career.

-And yet, Alexandre Ribeiro, better known by his nickname “Xande,” is widely considered one of the best competitors in both Brazilian jiu-jitsu and mixed martial arts.
-In addition, he is one of the first black belts in Brazilian Jiu-Jitsu (BJJ).
+And yet, Alexandre Ribeiro, better known by his nickname “Xande,” is widely considered one of the best competitors in Brazilian jiu-jitsu and mixed martial arts.
+In addition, Xande Ribeiro is one of the first black belts in BJJ.

 When Did Alexandre Ribeiro Discover Brazilian Jiu-Jitsu?